Samuele Longo: Loan to Rayo Vallecano

 On 31 January 2014 Longo joined fellow top-divisioner Rayo Vallecano on loan until the end of the season.

 Loan to Girona

 On 16 July 2016, after another loan stints at Cagliari and Frosinone, Longo was loaned to Spanish Segunda División side Girona FC for one year.
 He made his debut on 21 August, a debut which brought his first goal of the season as well, in a 3–3 away draw against Sevilla Atlético, in the opening league match of 2016–17 season.

-At the end of 2016–17 season, Longo returned to Inter.
+At the end of the 2016–17 season, Longo returned to Inter.
 He was part of the squad in the first day of pre-season training.

 Loan to Tenerife

 On 23 August 2017, Longo was sent on loan at fellow Segunda División side Tenerife for the 2017–18 season.

 Loan to Huesca

 On 5 July 2018, Longo was loaned to SD Huesca, newly promoted to La Liga, on a one-year deal with an obligation to make it permanent.